 - Long-Lost Relative: Danielle, her daughter who was adopted against her will

-- Love Triangle: Jack, Ronnie & her sister, Roxy.
-Especially heartbreaking when Roxy ends up pregnant, Ronnie's child with Jack dies from SIDS and kicks off the baby-kidnap storyline..
+- Love Triangle: Jack, Ronnie, and her sister Roxy.
+Especially heartbreaking when Roxy ends up pregnant, Ronnie's child with Jack dies from SIDS and kicks off the baby-kidnap storyline.

 - Luke, You Are My Father: Was this to Danielle.